jktobo/jktobo/README.md

 <div align="center">

   <p>
  Welcome to my GitHub account!
-I am a programmer and a student at 42 Abu Dhabi Programming School, where I am learning the C, C++ programming language.
+I am a programmer and a student at 42 Abu Dhabi Programming School, where I am learning the C, C++ programming languages.
 I am also interested in learning other languages such as JavaScript and Python, and I am particularly interested in blockchain development.

 On my GitHub account, you will find my projects that I have developed during my studies at 42 Abu Dhabi.
 These projects showcase my skills and experiences in C, C++, JavaScript and Python programming and my interest in blockchain development.
 You can also find information about me and my interests in the field of programming.